dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 not deemed as fatal for the login attempt.
 If the plug-in succeeds gPlazma immediately proceeds with the next plug-in type or returns control to the door if this was the last stack.

- **requisite**  means failling plugin finishes the phase with failure.
+ **requisite**  means failing plugin finishes the phase with failure.
- **required** failling plugin fails the phase but remaining plugins are still running.
+ **required** failing plugin fails the phase but remaining plugins are still running.

 The third column defines plugins that should be used as back-end for its tasks